BoqiaoZhang/Course-Registration-System/README.md

-# An Advanced Course Registration System
+# A Course Registration System

 ## Brief Introduction to This System